 When I first started baking with gluten free flour I tried every boxed mix that was available in our supermarket and was soon disheartened with the crumbly, dry results – was there no way to make gluten free baked goods that even slightly resembled their gluten-y counterparts?

-Some of the homemade gluten-free flour blends I tried had 6+ different flours and/or starches in them.
+Some of the homemade gluten-free flour blends I tried had 6+ different flours and/or starches in them to try and mimic the properties of wheat flour.
 And because I hadn’t yet settled on a blend I liked, I was mixing up the flours each time I baked.
 That’s a lot of extra measuring and mixing.

-A few years after I started experimenting with different flour blends I came to realise that I was actually not using most of the flours in our pantry, and I was generally gravitating to the same three ingredients for most of my baking – tapioca starch, brown rice flour and potato starch.
+A few years after I started experimenting with different flour blends, I came to realise that I was actually not using most of the flours in our pantry.
+Instead, I was gravitating to the same three ingredients for most of my baking – tapioca starch, brown rice flour and potato starch.

 Oh boy, I suddenly felt like half the work of baking had been removed.
 I had apparently somehow managed to kid myself that it wasn’t that much of a hassle to mix them up each time, but once I started keeping this blend in the pantry I remembered the joy of being able to reach for just one container of flour 🙌🏻